Can You Get a Home Equity Loan With a High-LTV Ratio?

 Can you get a high-LTV home equity loan?

-Risks of a high-LTV home equity loan
+Benefits and risks of a high-LTV home equity loan

-Home equity loans usually have fixed interest rates that are higher than those on first mortgages because of the added risk the lender takes by providing the loan.
-(Rates will go even higher if you’re looking for a 100% LTV home equity loan.)
-First mortgage lenders take priority over home equity lenders when being repaid in a foreclosure sale.
+Home equity loan rates are typically higher than those on first mortgages, because of the added risk the lender takes by providing the loan.
+That’s because first mortgage lenders take priority over home equity lenders when mortgage debt is repaid in a foreclosure sale.
+Rates can go even higher if you’re looking for a 100% LTV home equity loan.

-How to qualify for a home equity loan
+How to get a home equity loan

-Your LTV ratio, as we’ve discussed, is an important factor in qualifying for a home equity loan.
-Standard guidelines might require a maximum LTV ratio of 80%, which can be problematic if you’re looking for a 100% LTV home equity loan.
-Based on the previously mentioned numbers — a $150,000 mortgage balance and $300,000 home value — your LTV ratio would be 50%.
+Your LTV ratio typically can’t exceed 85%.
+Your LTV ratio is a key factor in qualifying for a home equity loan.
+Standard guidelines might require a maximum 85% LTV ratio, which can be problematic if you’re looking for a 100% LTV home equity loan.
+Based on the above example — a $150,000 mortgage balance and $300,000 home value — your LTV ratio before taking out a home equity loan would be 50%.

 How much equity can you borrow?